How To Come Up With An Effective Test Automation Strategy

 Typically following test cases are ideal candidates for automation:

-- Regression Test Cases – Those test cases that needs to be run with every new build.
+1. Regression Test Cases – Those test cases that need to be run with every new build.

-Overall, those test cases that are more repetitive in nature are the best for test automation.
+Overall, those test cases that are more repetitive are the best for test automation.

 How to Automate?

-Selection of right tool/framework for test automation is very critical for a successful test automation implementation.
-It is very essential to select the right tool that best suits for overall test automation.
+The selection of right tool/framework for test automation is very critical for a successful test automation implementation.
+It is very essential to select the right tool that best suits overall test automation.

-Following points should be taken into consideration while selecting a right tool/framework for test automation:
+The following points should be taken into consideration while selecting the right tool/framework for test automation:

 1. Technology Compatibility – Language used for application development (C#, Java, JavaScript etc.)

-2. All the automation functionality/feature available – GUI, Event Handling, Database, Value verification etc.
+2. All the automation functionality/features available – GUI, Event Handling, Database, Value verification, etc.

 4. Ease of usability